mogrady-professional/Java-Quiz-Desktop-Application/README.md

 # Source Code

-The project was developed in Eclipse IDE and all source code and projects are uploaded as an Eclipse project for convenience.
+This project was developed in Eclipse IDE and uploaded as an Eclipse project for convenience.

 - Source code is available to view in the src folder
 - Compiled code located in the bin directory.